-The function and aggregation of Tau in tauopathies
+The Role of Tau in Health and Diseases

 Tau protein is best known for its role in microtubule binding.
-However, my recent work and others showed that it has multiple functions in non-microtubular locations, such as the nucleus.
-In AD and many other neurodegenerative diseases, collectively called tauopathies, Tau aggregation and spreading has been linked with neurodegeneration.
+However, our recent work and others showed it has multiple functions in non-microtubular locations, such as the nucleolus.
+Tau aggregation and spreading have been linked with neurodegeneration in many tauopathies.
 This is described as a gain of toxic function.
 Similarly, the loss of Tau’s normal function in brain cells has been suggested as the cause of Tau pathology in tauopathies.
 However, Tau’s normal role is far from being fully understood.
-I am interested in the mechanism of Tau aggregation and toxicity, as well as developing a full understanding of the normal roles of Tau in the nucleus.
-My work will eventually contribute to elucidating the contribution of “gain of toxic function” or “loss of function” mechanisms in tauopathies.
+We are interested in the mechanism of Tau toxicity, as well as developing a full understanding of the normal roles of Tau in the nucleolus.
+Our work will eventually contribute to elucidating the contribution of “gain of toxic function” or “loss of function” mechanisms in tauopathies.

 African Neuroscience on a global stage

 Africa has the world’s largest genetic diversity, which is critical for understanding human health.
 Yet, Africans are underrepresented in genetic studies.
 Africa’s research capacity is also weak, partly due to low funding and inadequate research infrastructure.
-For example, even though neurological disorders are significantly high in Africa, the overwhelming majority of neuroscience research is carried out in the Global North.
-I am interested in gaining accurate and in-depth information on African Neuroscience research.
+For example, even though neurological disorders are significantly high in Africa, the overwhelming majority of research in this area is carried out in the Global North.
+We are interested in gaining accurate and in-depth information on African Neuroscience research.
 The data generated will help provide ideas on how African research can be strengthened.